inj-krish19/Rentac/README.md

 ---------------------------------------

-Contributing
+<strong> Contributing </strong>

 We welcome contributions from the community.
 If you have ideas for new features or improvements, please submit a pull request or open an issue.

 ------------------------------------------------

-Authors
+<strong> Authors : </strong>

-- Krish Shah (inj_krish19): Krish is a dedicated developer with a keen interest in creating user-friendly web applications and also brings extensive experience in backend development, database architecture , integration , ensuring robust and scalable solutions.
+- <strong> Krish Shah </strong> (inj_krish19): Krish is a dedicated developer with a keen interest in creating user-friendly web applications and also brings extensive experience in backend development, database architecture , integration , ensuring robust and scalable solutions.

 - Vishal Baghel (Rvbaghel) : Vishal is a dedicated developer